username76543/ts_rocket_distances/README.md

 <img width="1300" height="500" alt="cd_and_best" src="https://github.com/user-attachments/assets/36845516-8f03-48d6-906f-172b2bab9af6" />

 Concar is about the same as ROCKET or HYDRA, but it ensembles well.
-So well that the triple ensemble of Concar, Hydra, and MultiROCKET outperforms everything else by a lot.
+So well that the triple ensemble of Concar, HYDRA, and ROCKET outperforms everything else by a lot.
 Unfortunately, due to a bug in my code, I recorded the accuracies twice and did not record the times for this test.
-But Concar is much slower, ~ > 10x slower than ROCKET or HYDRA.
+But Concar is much slower, ~ 10x slower than ROCKET or HYDRA.

 Maybe the distances can be changed to be more efficient.
 Switching to a 512 kernel version of ConCar, I can benchmark the algorithm using most of the distances in the Aeon Toolkit.
 I cut LCSS, it resulted in a lot of inf and division by zero errors, since the ROCKET convolutional kernels regularly map series so far apart that they have no overlap.